yiningnie/yiningnie.github.io/index.md

 ### Papers

+In reverse order of publication.
+Please see my CV for full citations.

 - Nie, Yining and Henrison Hsieh.
 To appear.
 Tagalog valency morphology and its neutralization.<br><i>Studia Linguistica</i>. [[paper](/files/Nie-Hsieh-2025-STUL.pdf)]

 - Saelee, Low and Yining Nie.
 To appear.
 Adjective ordering in Iu Mien.<br>